Extreme tiredness (fatigue) after coronavirus

 - keep the temperature in your bedroom comfortable

-- keep your bedroom dark enough to allow sleep
+- make sure that your bedroom is dark enough for you to sleep

 - keep your bedroom quiet.
-Try thicker curtains, sleeping at the back of your house or earplugs to avoid being woken by noise
+Try having thicker curtains, sleeping at the back of your house or using earplugs to avoid being woken by noise

 - only use your bedroom for sleep, sex and getting dressed